sylvia-ee/sylvia-ee/README.md

 ## About
-M.S. student researching computational cognitive science @ UIUC!
+Grad student researching computational cognitive science @ UIUC!
 Currently migrating most projects to here and adding descriptions below, but most repos have READMEs explaining each project :).

 ## Focuses
 * "Big data" approaches to understanding human and machine learning and behavior